humbug/humbug/README.md

 humbug configure
 ```

-This tool will ask some questions required to create Humbug configuration file(humbug.json).
+This tool will ask some questions required to create Humbug configuration file
+(`humbug.json.dist`).

 ### Running Humbug